 How A Turbo Works - Whats a Turbocharger?

-So, you have a turbo, you fancy rebuilding or upgrading it but you don't even know how it works!!
-Well lets give you a basic introduction to how a turbo works!.
+So, you have a turbo, you fancy rebuilding or upgrading it but you don't know how it works?
+Well, let's give you a basic introduction to how a turbo works!

-Obviously the more revolutions your engine is producing per minute results in more exhaust gases.
-More exhaust gasses make the turbine shaft speed increase.
-If this process was allowed to continue then the turbo would destroy itself every time it was help on throttle for more than a few seconds.
-For this reason some sort of control is needed.
+Obviously, the more revolutions your engine is producing per minute results in more exhaust gases.
+More exhaust gasses make the Turbine Shaft Speed increase.
+If this process was allowed to continue then the turbo would destroy itself every time it was held on throttle for more than a few seconds.
+For this reason, some sort of control is needed.

-Now we have the control we can set what boost pressure we wish to run, any more than out set amount and the wastegate opens to limit boost pressure.
-If at any point we want to tune the car and increase the boost pressure then you simply need to adjust the actuator or fit a stronger spring if boost pressure still overcomes its strength.
+Now we have the control, we can set what boost pressure we wish to run - any more than our set amount and the wastegate opens to limit boost pressure.
+If at any point we want to tune the car and increase the boost pressure then you simply need to adjust the Actuator or fit a stronger spring if boost pressure still overcomes its strength.
 Simple yet very clever!!

-What we have learnt here is turbos get hot, very hot!! in fact if the car has been used hard like on a track day etc and you looked at the turbo (better if in the dark) you can actually see the shaft THROUGH THE CAST HOUSING!!!! the heat is that extreme the metal becomes opaque and you can see the inside of the turbo, amazing!!
-Well to look at yes, but for an engine its a really bad idea.
-Generally engines air intake is better the cooler it is, colder air is denser for a start meaning more air per litre etc, as well as more complex reasons but lets use the above to continue.
+What we have learnt here is turbos get hot, very hot! in fact, if the car has been used hard and you looked at the turbo (better if in the dark) you can actually see the shaft THROUGH THE CAST HOUSING!
+The heat is that extreme the metal becomes transparent and you can see the inside of the turbo.
+Amazing!
+Well to look at, yes, but, for an engine, it's a really bad idea.
+Generally, engine's air intake is better the cooler it is; colder air is denser, meaning more air per litre etc, as well as more complex reasons but let's use the above to continue.

-Air leaving the turbo is fed through a intercooler.
+Air leaving the turbo is fed through an intercooler.
 The intercooler (usually an air to air make up) is similar to a radiator.
 The air passes through small cores over a large area with the outside of the cores having thin fins.
-The idea is pushing the air through the largest area possible that whilst moving has the outside air passing across the cores surface hence cooling.
-The idea behind the fins between the cores is to draw the heat from the cores themselves dispersing to the atmosphere, as well as to help direct the air passing through the core.
+The idea is, pushing the air through the largest area possible that, whilst moving, has the outside air passing across the cores surface, hence cooling.
+The idea behind the fins between the cores is to draw the heat from the cores themselves, dispersing to the atmosphere, as well as to help direct the air passing through the core.
 This process results in a cooler intake temperature after the intercooler than before.